seanshen-acuni/NYCU/Semi-supervised Learning/README.md

 This project is licensed under the MIT License.

 ## Project Status
-Completed – Implemented, trained, and evaluated CNN & RNN semi-supervised pipelines; predictions generated for the `private_test_data` split.
+Completed – Implemented, trained, and evaluated CNN & RNN semi-supervised pipelines.